AndrewBarba/TLDataManager/README.md

 // reference the manager
 TLDataManager *manager = [TLDataManager sharedManager];

-// import data and pass in block to be executed on abackground thread
+// import data and pass in block to be executed on a background thread
 // there is a reference to a background context that should be used for importing data [manager importData:^(NSManagedObjectContext *context){